 11) Daytona Beach Boardwalk

-This iconic Daytona Beach landmark offers free fun for all ages.
-Racing enthusiasts enjoy strolling along the boardwalk for a self-guided tour of automobile- and motorcycle-racing commemorative plaques.
+This iconic Daytona Beach landmark offers free fun things to do for all ages.
+Racing enthusiasts enjoy strolling along the Daytona boardwalk for a self-guided tour of automobile- and motorcycle-racing commemorative plaques.
 Although you would have to pay to play arcade games and go on carnival rides, the street performers will keep you entertained at no cost!
-If you work up an appetite, there are a handful of snack shops and restaurants right on sight.
+If you work up an appetite, there are a handful of snack shops and restaurants on site.
 And, the Boardwalk is the place to be for Daytona Beach’s free fireworks shows every Saturday night at 9:45 p.m. from Memorial Day through Labor Day!

 12) Ormond Indian Burial Mound